fgrosse/goldi/README.md

 RegisterTypes(container)
 ```

 If you have a serious error in your type registration (like returning more than one result from your type factory method) goldi will panic.
+Additionally you should use the `ContainerValidator` to check for any undefined parameters or circular type dependencies.

-Note that using goldigen and the necessary `go generate` is completely optional.
-If you do not like the idea of having an extra build step for your application you can still use goldis API.
+Note that using goldigen is completely optional.
+If you do not like the idea of having an extra build step for your application just use goldis API directly.

 ## Source Code Documentation